mdombrov-33/PaletteSnap/README.md

    - `primary`: dominant or accent color
    - `foreground`: multiple text/UI-friendly values
 3. **User Tweak Zone** — Adjust any role and the rest of the system recalibrates.
-4. **Live Accessibility Check** — Realtime WCAG AA/AAA contrast checks for all foregrounds.
+4. **Live Accessibility Check** — Realtime WCAG AA/AAA contrast checks for primary and all foregrounds.
 5. **Export & Ship** — Grab code snippets and paste into your project.

 ---